utilmind/phone-number-edit/README.md

   * <code>leave_numbers(str)</code> — strips all characters from string except digits (from 0 to 9).
 Does not use regular expressions, compatible with mySQL 5.x
   * <code>leave_numbers_regexp(str)</code> — same as leave_numbers(), but use regular expressions, so works on mySQL 8.x+.
   * <code>count_chars_in_str(str, ch)</code> — returns the number of occurances of some specific character in string

+### email-autocomplete

+Demo has input control for email with auto-completion of domain name.
+See it @ https://github.com/utilmind/email-autocomplete